9 Amazing Benefits And Uses Of Angelica Root Essential Oil

 Image: Shutterstock

 Angelica oil has a warm and woody smell that is relaxing and calming on the nerves.
 It helps in alleviating stress and anxiety.
 Research has tested the therapeutic effects of the essential oil.
+Angelica root oil is believed to be one of the best essential oils for anxiety.
 The oil exhibited lowered anxiety levels in mice.
 The results showed the anti-seizure and anticonvulsant effects of the oil.
 More studies are needed to understand its effects on humans (4).

 In mice studies, this essential oil helped in reducing the aggressive behaviors during a social interaction test (5).
 The anti-seizure effects of the essential oil were also studied.
 The oil suppressed the duration and the onset time of convulsions.
 The terpenes in the oil may be attributed to this anti-seizure effect (6).